-In January 2016, the CEO received a performance award.
+In January 2016, the CEO received a performance-based restricted stock award.
 The award vests only upon the achievement of rigorous performance milestones which align with the Company's primary business objective of developing and marketing RNAi-based drugs using our proprietary delivery platform and, which, if achieved, are designed to result in substantial value creation for shareholders.
-The Compensation Committee has determined while these milestones are achievable in the timeframes set forth, they will require substantial leadership, skill and effort on the part of the CEO.
+At the time of the grant, the Compensation Committee determined that, while these vesting milestones were achievable in the timeframes set forth, they additionally require robust leadership, substantial skill and sustained effort on the part of the CEO.
 The achievement of these milestones is dependent on a number of factors, primarily the continued successful technical and clinical development of the Company's drug products and/or follow-on candidates, successful business development, and the procurement of sufficient financial resources.
-To date, none of the milestones have been met.
-The vesting of the award is split equally between each of the following milestones:
+The vesting of the award is split equally among each milestone set forth below and, to date, only one of the three milestones was met with the vesting of that portion certified by the Compensation Committee in December 2016: